 For this beef chow fun recipe, most of these ingredients can be found at your local Asian grocery store.

 For the beef, you can use flank steak or any type of steak as long as you cut the beef into thin slices against the grain.

 If you can find it, try to use white onion.
-White onion is a lot sweeter and has a milder onion flavour so that when you flash fry it quickly and it’s still semi raw it will have a nice sweet crunch without that strong raw onion bite.
-If you can’t find white onions, yellow onions work as well but cook them a bit more to remove the strong onion flavour.
+White onion is a lot sweeter and has a milder onion flavor so that when you flash fry it quickly and it’s still semi-raw it will have a nice sweet crunch without that strong raw onion bite.
+If you can’t find white onions, yellow onions work as well but cook them a bit more to remove the strong onion flavor.

 I personally find the pre-cut fresh ho fun works best – even though separating the noodles is a bit of a pain 🙂 I have not tried using dried rice noodles for this dish but it will be something I plan to test and will update this when I do!

 PREPARE EVERYTHING AHEAD OF TIME BEFORE COOKING

 For this beef chow fun recipe, it is crucial to have everything prepared and on hand before heating up the wok/pan to start cooking this dish, this is because you need to work fast so that the noodles are cooked enough but not too cooked that it melts into the pan into a gloopy mess.

 PREPARING THE NOODLES

 This preparation step is pretty crucial to achieving evenly cooked noodles.
 When you are making this dish, you will be cooking it fast over high heat and noodles that are not separated will stick together and break up into small broken pieces so it’s definitely worth the effort to separate them before you start cooking.